Luekerc/jQueryStuff/README.md

-We have projects at work that use jQuery, this repository gives me a quick refresher so I can hit the ground running when I start work on the tickets the next day.
+Some projects at work use jQuery, this repository gives me a quick practice run so I can hit the ground running the next day.